Texas’s Commercial Driver’s License Laws

 Texas also places restrictions on certain drivers.
 For example, an intrastate restriction will be assigned to any driver who is younger than 21 years old, cannot speak or write English, or cannot pass certain physical requirements.

-Farm waivers.
 A licensed driver can obtain a farm industry waiver for livestock feeding and custom harvesting.
 The holder does not need to take the knowledge or skills exams but can only operate farm equipment to and from the farm up to 150 miles away.
+(Tex.
+Transp.
+Code Ann. § 522.012 (2024).)

 CMVs are subject to special rules and regulations.
-Violation of these rules and certain traffic offenses can result in license revocation and criminal charges.
+Violations of these rules and certain traffic offenses can result in license revocation and criminal charges.
 All violations and suspensions must be reported to the driver's employer and the state.
-Violations cannot be masked or dismissed via diversion agreements.
+Violations can't be masked or dismissed via diversion agreements.
 Texas also prohibits occupational licenses for revoked CDLs.

 Serious Traffic Violations